flutter/website/src/development/platform-integration/desktop.md

 ---

 Flutter provides support for compiling a native Windows, macOS, or Linux desktop app.
 Flutter's desktop support also extends to plugins&mdash;you can install existing plugins that support the Windows, macOS, or Linux platforms, or you can create your own.

+{{site.alert.note}}
+  This page covers developing apps for all desktop platforms.
+Once you've read this, you can dive into specific platform information at the following links:

+  * [Building Windows apps with Flutter][]
+  * [Building macOS apps with Flutter][]
+  * [Building Linux apps with Flutter][]
+{{site.alert.end}}

+[Building Windows apps with Flutter]: {{site.url}}/development/platform-integration/windows/building
+[Building macOS apps with Flutter]: {{site.url}}/development/platform-integration/macos/building [Building Linux apps with Flutter]{{site.url}}/development/platform-integration/linux/building

 ## Requirements

 To compile a desktop application, you must build it **on** the targeted
 platform: build a Windows application on Windows, a macOS application on macOS, and a Linux application on Linux.

 To create a Flutter application with desktop support,